 Fort Pierce Child Pornography Defense Attorney

-Ohle & Ohle zealously defends sex crimes cases
+Ohle & Ohle zealously defends Internet crime cases

 Lawmakers in Florida take a tough stance on any level of involvement with child pornography.
 State laws cover both computer pornography and sexual performances, photos and videos that are not on the Internet:

-- Child pornography consists of any image that depicts a child under the age of 18 who is engaged in sexual conduct, which is defined as any actual or simulated sexual act or physical touching of another person’s genitals, buttocks or breasts, whether clothed or unclothed.
+- It consists of any image that depicts a child under the age of 18 who is engaged in sexual conduct, which is defined as any actual or simulated sex act or physical touching of another person’s genitals, buttocks or breasts, whether clothed or unclothed.

-- Statute 847.0135 refers to computer pornography and makes it illegal to compile, transmit, buy, sell, receive, print, publish or disseminate child pornography.
+- Statute 847.0135 refers to computer pornography and makes it illegal to compile, transmit, buy, sell, receive, print, publish or disseminate pornography depicting minors.

 - Statute 827.071 refers to pornography outside of the Internet and prohibits using children in a sexual performance, promoting child sexual performances and possessing or promoting any images or videos that depict sexual conduct by a minor.